Homework

 We know that pupils learn best when they practise.
 Homework is always linked to what children are currently learning in school and we know that reminding children of key knowledge after a few days or even just hours after it has been introduced to them helps them to remember substantially more.
 Homework is also a good opportunity to practise skills that will be important for future learning.
 Homework should not be onerous and should be completed in short but focussed periods.
 In Reception, children will begin to receive weekly reading books and from Year 1 onwards, the following homework is set weekly:

-Key Stage 1
+Key Stage 1 - Year 1

-Reading Spelling Shed Numbots
+Reading Phonics and Spelling Numbots

 Numbots is an online platform designed to support the ‘triple win’ of understanding, recall and fluency in mental addition and subtraction.